What happens when I decide to sell my home?

 You can sell your home at any time.
-Whenever you choose to sell, you'll need to notify Unison and send us copies of certain documents related to the sale -- such as appraisals, inspections, title reports, etc. When your sale of the home closes, you will pay Unison the amount you owe us from the escrow.
+Whenever you choose to sell, you'll need to notify Unison and send us copies of certain documents related to the sale – the purchase sale agreement, appraisals, inspections, etc. When your sale of the home closes, you will pay Unison the amount you owe us out of escrow.

-Since Unison's funding is not intended to be short-term financing, we cannot share any loss in the value of the home if you sell it within the first three years (in some rare cases the waiting period is five years).
+Since Unison's co-investment is not intended to be short-term financing, we will not share any loss in the value of the home if you sell it within the first five years.

 If you do not, when the agreement ends the value of your property will most likely be less than it would have been if it had been properly maintained, and this would not be fair to Unison.
 When this is the case, a Deferred Maintenance Adjustment may apply when performing the settlement calculations.

 Since the loss in value would be due to your failure to maintain the property, the Deferred Maintenance Adjustment allocates all of the loss in value due to improper maintenance to you, so that Unison does not share in it.

 One or more appraisals, inspections or repair estimates obtained from independent third-party providers are used to determine the amount of the Deferred Maintenance Adjustment.

 Unison is committed to a fair process to determine the amount of the Deferred Maintenance Adjustment.
 In a rare instance in which we are unable to agree in good faith on the amount, the issue will be determined through arbitration.

 More detail about the Deferred Maintenance Adjustment can be found in the Unison HomeOwner Program Guide.